PintoBI/mutagenic_primer_design/README.md

 ### Codon Table File (CSV Format)
 - **Example Filename**:  `codontableXlaevis.csv`.
 - **Content**: Include a mapping of amino acids to their respective codons.
-The first column lists the amino acids (single-letter code), followed by columns listing the codons.
+The first column lists the amino acids (single-letter code), followed by columns listing the high frequency codons.

 ## Running the Notebook
 Execute the cells in the notebook in order, ensuring that each cell completes successfully before proceeding to the next.